“I’ll prove it to you!” exclaims Jack Kosakowski.

 Steps to get external feedback

-Gather this external, qualitative feedback in many ways, including:
+To implement this first sales and marketing alignment best practice, gather external, qualitative feedback in many ways, including:

 - Invite customers and prospects that didn’t buy into the company e.g. a facilitated team meeting.